fugjoo/PricePulseWatcherBot/README.md

 - Subscribe to trending coins and get alerts
 - Suggest random coins from the top market cap list in the keyboard
 - Autocompletion for all bot commands
-- Monitor API health with `/status`
+- Monitor API and database health with `/status`
 - Check recent coin news via `/news` (CryptoCompare)

 ## Quickstart